Accessible, affordable, practical online healthcare education

 |452 Practicum (35 hours)|

 The practicum component is a mandatory part of the HIM program.
-Please note that part-time students do not have practicums until year two of the program.
+Please note that students in the four-year stream do not have practicums until year two of the program.

 - Total of 10 weeks (350 practicum hours in total)